marcopeg/learnjs/contents/codepen/js/README.md

 **And once you write the code, things won't change.**

 Ok, with _CSS_ you learned about [pseudoclasses][1] that can be used to make some UI effects.
-Still the animations that you put in place are always the same!
+Still, the animations that you put in place are always the same!

 ## Welcome Javascript

-With _Javascript_ you are finally dealing with a [real programming language][2]!
+With _Javascript_, you are finally dealing with a [real programming language][2]!

 With _Javascript_ you can:

 - take decisions
-- remember informations
+- remember information
 - automate repeating tasks

 > With _Javascript_ you make a Web Page behave the way you want!